marcietolbert/Email-Investigations/Join-Us-in-Creating-Unique-Material.md

+On March 19, 2025, at 7:03:51 UTC, a phishing email impersonating the Uber brand was received by inquiry@mydfir[.]com.
+The email attempted to lure the recipient with a collaboration proposal and encouraged a reply for further communication.

 The email utilizes display name spoofing (“Duolingo”) combined with a deceptive local-part (duolingo.ads) to create an appearance of legitimacy.
 However, the sending domain (libero[.]it) is unrelated to Duolingo’s infrastructure.